Bryan De La Cruz Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 13th-ranked team ERA across all MLB pitching staffs (4.07).
+- The Phillies have a 4.06 team ERA that ranks 13th among all league pitching staffs.

-- Phillies pitchers combine to give up the 10th-fewest home runs in baseball (91 total, 1.1 per game).
+- The Phillies give up the eighth-fewest home runs in baseball (92 total, 1.1 per game).

-- His most recent time out came on Saturday against the Washington Nationals, when the right-hander went five innings, surrendering four earned runs while allowing seven hits.
+- His most recent appearance was on Sunday against the Washington Nationals, when the left-hander went 5 1/3 innings, surrendering five earned runs while giving up seven hits.

+- The 27-year-old has put together a 3.67 ERA and 8.8 strikeouts per nine innings across 10 games this season, while allowing a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.